chengyi11/BridgeWiseNet/README.md

 - **2026-04**: README, method overview, and benchmark summary released.
 - **Coming soon**: training code, evaluation scripts, pretrained checkpoints, and dataset instructions.

-> You can replace the dates above with your actual release dates later.

 ---